derek-dorey/NetworkSimulator/README.txt

 Network simulator that simulates the performance of the random routing algorithm.

-Currently we have implemented the random algorithum; when a router receives a message, it forwards it to a random neighbour.
+Currently we have implemented the random algorithumn; when a router receives a message, it forwards it to a random neighbour.

-After this opperation is complete the program will print where the message was sent from, were it arrived and what the average number of hops was.
+After this operation is complete the program will print where the message was sent from, were it arrived and what the average number of hops was.